Maize Plant (Corn)

 Maize (Zea mays), commonly known as corn, is a staple grain consumed worldwide in various forms, including cornmeal, corn syrup, popcorn, and tortillas.
 While it is a versatile and widely enjoyed food, some individuals may experience intolerances or allergic reactions due to proteins, cross-contamination, or digestive sensitivity.

-🤔 Why Do I Have an Intolerance to Maize Plant (Corn)?
+🤔 Why Do I Have a Sensitivity to Maize Plant (Corn)?

 Reactions to maize may be caused by corn proteins, digestive issues, or pollen exposure.